 - If another airline’s ticket has been reissued through Cathay Pacific, please direct your refund request to that other airline.

 - You can request a refund of an electronic ticket through our reservations offices in the United States.
-If a refund request is made for a paper ticket, all unused passenger coupons must be surrendered.
+If a refund request is made for a paper ticket, all unused customer coupons must be surrendered.

-Refund Procedures and Amount
+Refund procedures and amount

 - If the ticket is a refundable one, we will issue a refund subject to the following rules: